 Deer-Resistant All-star Lineup

-In my book, Deer-Resistant Designs, I wanted to show how many different plants and planting combinations could be deer-resistant.
+Here at Spot On Deer-Resistant Gardens, I want to show how many different plants and planting combinations can be deer-resistant.
 Still, there are a few plants I call my deer-resistant all-stars: ones that are reliably deer-resistant for most gardeners and fit into most garden designs.
 I hope you'll find them to be top performers, too.

 There are so many small trees to recommend for a deer-resistant garden, but I have to put Japanese maple on the all-star roster for its multi-season interest, graceful form, and variety of sizes, colors, and growth habits to fit most any garden design.